 Oats are available in variety of forms from least processed to most processed.

-Types of oats:
+Types of Oats

 Purest form of oats, least processed and takes longer to digest because of low glycemic index.
 They are made from hulled grains which are toasted to make it more edible.
 They are considered the healthiest as grains are still whole and nutrients intact.

 They are also called Irish oats.
 Groats are cut into two pieces using a sharp metal (steel blade).

 Whole oat groats that have been stone ground.
 Neither steamed, cut or rolled but ground.
 The texture is coarser than flour.

 Oat groats that have been steamed, rolled and flattened into flakes, dried to remove the moisture to increase the shelf life.

 Oat groats that have been steamed for a longer period of time and then rolled into thin pieces so they absorb water easily and cook quickly.
 Its always better to read the label for added sweeteners and flavours which many brands add to instant oats.

 - Oats help in lowering cholesterol